9 Subtle Signs You Might Not Be Intellectually Compatible With Your Partner

 7. Your Relationship Is More Focused On The Physical Aspect

 While it is perfectly OK for a relationship to be purely physical, take note if you or your partner is trying to connect on a more emotional level, but instead things get diverted to the physical.
-For example, if your partner tries to entice you with sex when you want to have a deep conversation, relationship coach and expert, Jenna Ponaman, CPC, tells Bustle, that's a sign to look out for.
+For example, if your partner tries to entice you with physical acts when you want to have a deep conversation, relationship coach and expert, Jenna Ponaman, CPC, tells Bustle, that's a sign to look out for.
 "Rather than having conversation, they seem to be more excited about physical touching, flirtation, and foreplay," she says.
 According to her, this happens because they may not know how to be engaging with you on an intellectual level, so they'll rely on their strengths instead.
 If this is the case, ask them upfront about what they are looking for from the relationship to see if you are on the same page.

 8. You Have Very Different Tastes In Music